Intensive-School-Virology-Unipv/school_aws_vm/README.md

 ```

 The school code and data is located in the container at the path ```/opt/shared/DATA```: you can navigate through the RStudio interface to this location and retrieve the notebook you need.
+:warning: this might require code changes, compared to the one we have used on Amazon Cloud.
+Keep this in mind when executing the notebook code, and change file path where needed.

-:warning: The RStudio container unfortunately does **not** render properly on Apple M1 chip computers.
+:no_entry: The RStudio container unfortunately does **not** render properly on Apple M1 chip computers.